COR-Cut-off-rigidity/Trajectories_IGRF_T04_C/README.md

 3.50000 3.90000 3.80000
 ```

-This file consists of 2 parts:
+This file consists of 3 parts:

 -   Header - contains simulation metadata (geographic coordinates, date and time, Epsilon - step in rigidity, the maximum number of steps used for backtracing of one trajectory)
--   Calculated data - contains trajectory parameters of cosmic rays particle with given rigidity in a given time and location.
-The last line of the outfile includes 3 values, which describe lower, upper, and effective cutoff rigidity.
+-   Calculated data - contains trajectory parameters of cosmic rays particles with given rigidity [GV] in a given time and location.
+1. column - rigidity in GV
+2. column - velocity of a particle in light speed units
+3. radius of escape points in Re units
+4. rad - radius of "end point" (at magnetopause or in the tail at the sphere with radius 25 Re) in the geocentric coordinate system
+5. eth - latitude of "end point" in the geocentric coordinate system
+6. efi - longitude of "end point" in the geocentric coordinate system
+7. column - latitude of asymptotic direction in the geocentric coordinate system
+8. column - longitude of asymptotic direction in the geocentric coordinate system
+9. column - time spent by particle on the whole trajectory from starting till end point in seconds
+10. column - length of the whole trajectory from starting to end point in [km]
+-   Footer - The last line of the outfile includes 3 values, which describe lower, upper, and effective cutoff rigidity in GV.

 ## Program flowchart